Launching the game

 - Privilege: The chooser receives an extra tool from the supply if the supply is not depleted.

-- After Equipper Role: After all tools have been rearranged, the tools ship is refilled with an amount either equal to the number of players or the number of unoccupied tool locations on buildings, whichever is greater.
+- After Equipper Role: After all tools have been rearranged, the tools ship is refilled with an amount equal to either the number of players or the total number of unoccupied tool locations on all buildings across all islands, whichever is greater.

 - Game Terminating Condition: If the ship cannot be refilled in full, the game will end once all players have selected roles.